 The answer is: it depends on the type of file.
 State bars have various rules about the minimum amount of time to keep files.
 The Model Rules suggest at least five years.
 See Model Rule 1.15(a).
 Many states set this requirement at six years, and some set it even further out.

 However, for certain types of legal matters, you must keep the files even longer.
 These include, among others, issues that deal with:

 - Criminal matters.

-Definitely don't toss old paper files into the recycling bin!
-Or at least shred them first, preferably using a document destruction company that certifies confidential practices.
+Don't toss old paper files into the recycling bin.
+Shred them first, preferably using a document destruction company that certifies confidential practices.
 With electronic files, ensure that the data is completely wiped out and can't be restored.
 Beforehand, take steps to protect yourself from any claim that you have mishandled client materials.

-- Prior to destroying a client file, make sure an attorney reviews it.
+- Before destroying a client file, make sure an attorney reviews it.
 Is there any reason why the file should be preserved longer?
-Are there any original documents in the file such as contracts (those should be saved)?
+Are there any original documents in the file, such as contracts, that should be saved?

 - Send a letter to the client's last known address stating that the file is about to be destroyed and that the client is welcome to pick it up.
 Obtain a receipt for any files you return.